 The Board believes that, in addition to the factors described above, continuity of membership is critical to the Board's efficient operation.
-Accordingly, the Board has not adopted a policy imposing a term or retirement age limit for Directors, as it does not believe that arbitrary limits are in Lifeco's best interests.
+Accordingly, the Board has not adopted a policy imposing a term or retirement age limit for Directors, as it does not believe that such limits are in Lifeco's best interests.
 Such limits fail to take into account special characteristics of issuers such as Lifeco, which operate in a complex and technical environment.
-A lengthy Board tenure, not limited by arbitrary determinations, is vital to the Directors' understanding of Lifeco's diverse businesses, and to their substantive contribution to the Board.
+Having Directors with a lengthy Board tenure is vital to the Board's understanding of Lifeco's diverse businesses and long term strategic plans, and to the Board's substantive contribution to Lifeco's operations.
 The Governance and Nominating Committee annually reviews the composition of the Board, including the age and tenure of individual Directors.
 The Board strives to achieve a balance between the desirability to have a depth of institutional experience from its members on the one hand, and the need for renewal and new perspectives on the other hand.